 ● Thingvallakirkja, the church at Thingvellir

-● The Icelandic flag flying in the middle of the fields of parliament
+● The Icelandic flag flying in the middle of the areas of parliament

 ● Öxarárfoss waterfall

-Gullfoss is a broad tiered waterfall, falling down two “steps” before plummeting into the gorge below.
-Thankfully, there are viewing platforms and a path that goes from the top of the falls to the bottom so you can hit all the angles.
+Gullfoss is a broad tiered waterfall, falling two “steps” before plummeting into the gorge below.
+But thanks to viewing platforms and a path that goes from the top of the falls to the bottom so you can hit all the angles.

 ● View from the top